A bioluminescence kayak trip belongs on your bucket list

 Yelp reviews of a Day Away Kayak Tours.

-Note: While A Day Away Kayak Tours originated bioluminescence kayaking in Florida, there are a half dozen or more outfitters operating similar trips in the area.
+Note: While A Day Away Kayak Tours originated bioluminescence kayaking in Florida, there are now many outfitters operating similar trips in the area.
 You will find alternatives by Googling “bioluminescent kayak tours Florida.”
 Outfitters include BK Adventure, Adventures in Florida and Adventure Kayak of Cocoa Beach.

 Other areas of Florida also experience bioluminescence.
 I’ve seen bioluminescent creatures in the water off a dock in the Keys on a dark night.

 Related articles on Florida Rambler